-The Hawks Nest bypassed reach (New River Dries)4 contains class III,5 intermediate level whitewater rapids when inflows to the project exceed approximately 12,000 cfs.
+From the dam to the powerhouse, the 5.5-mile long Hawks Nest bypassed reach (New River Dries)6 contains class III,7 intermediate level whitewater rapids when inflows to the project exceed approximately 12,000 cfs.
 Under existing operations, boatable whitewater flows occur about 80 days per year on an unscheduled basis.
-Providing 15 weekend days of scheduled whitewater flow releases as recommended by staff would increase recreation opportunities for commercial outfitters and individual boaters.
-Providing scheduled bypassed reach flow releases would allow all river users to plan trips to a stretch of river that does not provide dependable flows during the typical boating season (generally weekends from spring to fall).
+Providing nine weekend days of scheduled whitewater flow releases would increase recreation opportunities for commercial outfitters and individual boaters.
+Scheduled bypassed reach flow releases would allow all river users to plan trips to a stretch of river that does not typically have dependable flows during the peak summer months of river recreation use.